 Baigent’s Information Security Services Ltd are independent IASME assessors and can provide 3rd party information assurance audits for your business.

-As part of the IASME Governance certification process you will be also able to gain Cyber Essentials and Cyber Essentials Plus if you opt for this further enhanced option.
+As part of the IASME Governance certification process, you will also be able to gain Cyber Essentials and Cyber Essentials Plus if you opt for this further enhanced option.

 - Assessing the Risks